 The head read signal from the PreAMP is regulated by the automatic gain control (AGC) circuit.
 Then the output is converted into the sampled read data pulse by the programmable filter circuit and the flash digitizer circuit.
-This signal is converted into the read data by the ENDEC circuit based on the read data maximum-likelihood-detected by the Viterbi detection circuit.
+This clock signal is converted into the NRZ data by the ENDEC circuit based on the read data maximum-likelihood-detected by the Viterbi detection circuit, then is sent to the HDC.